 Separate from the Deposit

 The rent-in-advance cap is entirely separate from the rules on tenancy deposits.
 Under the Tenant Fees Act 2019, which continues to apply under the RRA, the maximum deposit is five weeks' rent where the annual rent is under 50,000 pounds, or six weeks' rent where it is 50,000 pounds or more.
 The deposit must be protected in a government-approved scheme.
+Use our Deposit Cap Calculator to check the exact maximum for your property.
 So at the start of a tenancy, the maximum you can collect is one month's rent in advance plus the deposit.
 These are two separate payments governed by two separate sets of rules.

 Why the Change?